scality/Zenko/docs/docsource/Reference/bucket_website_operations/bucket_website_specification.rst

   that the ACL of such an object must be public-read.
 This ACL can be set when the object is originally put or through a :ref:`PUT Object ACL` call.
-The AWS instructions for setting up bucket websites suggest using a bucket policy to set all objects to public, but Zenko Enterprise does not yet implement bucket policies so this option is not available.
+The AWS instructions for setting up bucket websites suggest using a bucket policy to set all objects to public, but Zenko does not yet implement bucket policies so this option is not available.